×

 If you have not spent a lot of time in Bahamas, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "When we first arrived we purchased a small condo which was rather easy to do.
-There are a lot of taxes and fess involved and the real estate laws are a little complicated here so it is highly recommended you get a good real estate agent involved and not purchase directly from the seller," remarked one expat who made the move to New Providence.
+There are a lot of taxes and fess involved and the real estate laws are a little complicated here so it is highly recommended you get a good real estate agent involved and not purchase directly from the seller," commented one expat who made the move to New Providence.

 "Deciding whether to buy or rent a home in the Bahamas depends on a variety of factors.
 These might include a homebuyer's budgetary constraints, anticipated length of stay, and lifestyle preferences.
 Buying a home generally involves long-term, hefty investment of time and money, however it can provide a secure base of operations and potential investments benefits.
 Conversely, renting a home can be a more cost-effective and oftentimes less time-intensive option, making it ideal for those who intend to stay in the Bahamas for a shorter period.
-Ultimately, which option is best depends on the individual's needs and preferences," explained one expat living in Bahamas.
+Ultimately, which option is best depends on the individual's needs and preferences," remarked one expat in Bahamas.

 What should I pack when moving to Bahamas?